melpon/memoize/README.md

 end
 ```

-If you want to use customized memory strategy, implement `Memoize.MemoryStrategy` behaviour.
+If you want to use a customized memory strategy, implement `Memoize.MemoryStrategy` behaviour.

 ```elixir
 defmodule YourAwesomeApp.ExcellentMemoryStrategy do